 The parties acknowledge and agree that Customer is the Controller of Personal Data and Palo Alto Software is the Processor of that data.
-Processor shall collect, process and use Personal Data only within the scope of Controller's Instructions.
-If the Processor believes that an Instruction of the Controller infringes the Data Protection Law, it shall immediately inform the Controller without delay.
-If Processor cannot process Personal Data in accordance with the Instructions due to a legal requirement under any applicable European Union or Member State law, Processor will (i) promptly notify the Controller of that legal requirement before the relevant Processing to the extent permitted by the Data Protection Law; and (ii) cease all Processing (other than merely storing and maintaining the security of the affected Personal Data) until such time as the Controller issues new instructions with which Processor is able to comply.
-If this provision is invoked, Processor will not be liable to the Controller under the Agreement for any failure to perform the applicable services until such time as the Controller issues new instructions in regard to the Processing.
+Processor shall collect, Process and use Personal Data only within the scope of Controller's Instructions.
+If the Processor believes that an Instruction of the Controller infringes the Data Protection Laws, it shall immediately inform the Controller without delay.
+If Processor cannot Process Personal Data in accordance with the Instructions due to a legal requirement under any applicable European Union or Member State law, Processor will (i) promptly notify the Controller of that legal requirement, before the relevant Processing, to the extent permitted by the Data Protection Laws; and (ii) cease all Processing (other than merely storing and maintaining the security of the affected Personal Data) until such time as the Controller issues new instructions with which Processor is able to comply.
+If this provision is invoked, Processor will not be liable to the Controller under the Agreement for any failure to perform the applicable services until such time as the Controller issues new Instructions in regard to the Processing.

 6.1 Security Measures.
-Processor shall implement and maintain appropriate technical and organizational security measures to protect Customer Data from Security Incidents and to preserve the security and confidentiality of the Customer Data, in accordance with Palo Alto Software's security standards described in Appendix 2.
+Processor shall implement and maintain appropriate technical and organizational security measures to protect Customer Data from Security Incidents and to preserve the security and confidentiality of Customer Data, as well as to assist Customer in ensuring compliance with its obligations pursuant to Article 32 of the GDPR, in accordance with Palo Alto Software's security standards described in Appendix 2.

 6.2 Updates to Security Measures.
 Customer is responsible for reviewing the information made available by Palo Alto Software relating to data security and making an independent determination as to whether the Services meet Customer's requirements and legal obligations under Data Protection Laws.
 Customer acknowledges that the Security Measures are subject to technical progress and development and that Palo Alto Software may update or modify the Security Measures from time to time provided that such updates and modifications do not result in the degradation of the overall security of the Services purchased by the Customer.

 6.4 Confidentiality.
-Processor shall ensure that any personnel whom Processor authorizes to process Personal Data on its behalf is subject to confidentiality obligations with respect to that Personal Data.
-The undertaking to confidentiality shall continue after the termination of the above-entitled activities.
+Processor shall ensure that any personnel whom Processor authorizes to Process Personal Data on its behalf is subject to confidentiality obligations with respect to that Personal Data.

 6.5.
 Personal Data Breaches.
-Processor will notify the Controller as soon as practicable after it becomes aware of any of any Personal Data Breach affecting any Personal Data.
-At the Controller's request, Processor will promptly provide the Controller with all reasonable assistance necessary to enable the Controller to notify relevant Personal Data Breaches to competent authorities and/or affected Data Subjects, if Controller is required to do so under the Data Protection Law.
+Processor will notify the Controller as soon as practicable after it becomes aware of any Personal Data Breach affecting any Customer Data.
+At the Controller's request, Processor will promptly provide the Controller with all reasonable assistance necessary to enable the Controller to notify relevant authorities and/or affected Data Subjects about Personal Data Breaches, if Controller is required to do so under the Data Protection Laws.

 7. Security Reports and Audits

 7.1.
-Customer acknowledges that Palo Alto Software is regularly audited against PCI standards by independent third party auditors and internal auditors, respectively.
-Upon request, Palo Alto Software shall supply (on a confidential basis) a summary copy of its audit report(s) (“Report”) to Customer, so that Customer can verify Palo Alto Software's compliance with the audit standards against which it has been assessed, and this DPA.
+Customer acknowledges that Palo Alto Software is regularly audited against PCI standards by independent third party auditors and internal auditors.
+Upon request, Palo Alto Software shall supply (on a confidential basis) a summary copy of its audit report(s) to Customer, so that Customer can verify Palo Alto Software's compliance with the audit standards against which it has been assessed, and this DPA.

 7.2.
-Palo Alto Software shall also provide written responses (on a confidential basis) to all reasonable requests for information made by Customer, including responses to information security and audit questionnaires that are necessary to confirm Palo Alto Software's compliance with this DPA, provided that Customer shall not exercise this right more than once per year.
+Palo Alto Software shall also provide written responses (on a confidential basis) to all reasonable requests for information made by Customer, including responses to information security and audit questionnaires that are necessary to confirm Palo Alto Software's compliance with this DPA.

 8.2.
-Sub-processor Obligations.
-Palo Alto Software shall: (i) enter into a written agreement with the Sub- processor imposing data protection terms that require the Sub-processor to protect the Customer Data to the standard required by Data Protection Laws; and (ii) remain responsible for its compliance with the obligations of this DPA and for any acts or omissions of the Sub-processor that cause Palo Alto Software to breach any of its obligations under this DPA.
+Sub-Processor Obligations.
+Palo Alto Software shall remain responsible for the compliance of all sub-processors with the obligations of this DPA and for any acts or omissions of any sub-processor that cause Palo Alto Software to breach any of its obligations under this DPA.

 8.4.
-Customer may object in writing to Palo Alto Software's appointment of a new Sub-processor within five (5) calendar days of such notice, provided that such objection is based on reasonable grounds relating to data protection.
-In such event, the parties shall discuss such concerns in good faith with a view to achieving resolution.
+Customer may object in writing to Palo Alto Software's appointment of a new sub-processor within five (5) calendar days of notice of that sub-processor's appointment, provided that such objection is based on reasonable grounds relating to data protection.
+In such event, the parties shall discuss Customer's concerns in good faith with a view to achieving resolution.
 If this is not possible, Customer may suspend or terminate the Agreement (without prejudice to any fees incurred by Customer prior to suspension or termination).

-9. Data Transfers.
-Controller acknowledges and agrees that, in connection with the performance of the services under the Agreement, Personal Data will be transferred to Palo Alto Software, Inc. in the United States.
-Palo Alto Software, Inc. has certified to the EU-U.S. and Swiss-U.S. Privacy Shield Frameworks as administered by the U.S. Department of Commerce, in order to implement appropriate safeguards for such transfers pursuant to Article 46 of the GDPR.
-The Standard Contractual Clauses at Exhibit 1 will apply with respect to Personal Data that is transferred outside the EEA, either directly or via onward transfer, to any country not recognized by the European Commission as providing an adequate level of protection for personal data (as described in the Data Protection Law).
+9.1.
+Controller acknowledges and agrees that, in connection with the performance of the services under the Agreement, Personal Data will be transferred to Palo Alto Software in the United States.
+Palo Alto Software has certified to the EU-U.S. and Swiss-U.S. Privacy Shield Frameworks as administered by the U.S. Department of Commerce, in order to implement appropriate safeguards for such transfers pursuant to Article 46 of the GDPR.

 10. Deletion or Retrieval of Personal Data.

 10.1.
-Upon termination or expiration of the Agreement, Palo Alto Software shall (at Customer's election) delete or return to Customer all Customer Data (including copies) in its possession or control, save that this requirement shall not apply to the extent Palo Alto Software is required by applicable law to retain some or all of the Customer Data, or to Customer Data it has archived on back-up systems, which Customer Data Palo Alto Software shall securely isolate and protect from any further processing, except to the extent required by applicable law.
+Upon termination or expiration of the Agreement, Palo Alto Software shall (at Customer's election) delete or return to Customer all Customer Data (including copies) in its possession or control, save that this requirement shall not apply to the extent Palo Alto Software is required or allowed by Data Protection Laws to retain some or all of the Customer Data, or to Customer Data it has archived on back-up systems, which Customer Data Palo Alto Software shall securely isolate and protect from any further Processing, except to the extent required or allowed by Data Protection Laws.

-11.2.
+11.4.
 Law Enforcement Requests.
 If a law enforcement agency sends Palo Alto Software a demand for Customer Data (for example, through a subpoena or court order), Palo Alto Software shall attempt to redirect the law enforcement agency to request that data directly from Customer.
 As part of this effort, Palo Alto Software may provide Customer's basic contact information to the law enforcement agency.
-If compelled to disclose Customer Data to a law enforcement agency, then Palo Alto Software shall give Customer reasonable notice of the demand to allow Customer to seek a protective order or other appropriate remedy unless Palo Alto Software is legally prohibited from doing so.
+If compelled to disclose Customer Data to a law enforcement agency, Palo Alto Software shall give Customer reasonable notice of the demand so as to allow Customer to seek a protective order or other appropriate remedy, unless Palo Alto Software is legally prohibited from doing so.

-11.3.
+11.5.
 Information Requests.
-To the extent Palo Alto Software is required under EU Data Protection Law, Palo Alto Software shall (at Customer's expense) provide reasonably requested information regarding the Services to enable the Customer to carry out data protection impact assessments or prior consultations with data protection authorities as required by law.
+To the extent Palo Alto Software is required under Data Protection Laws, Palo Alto Software shall (at Customer's expense) provide reasonably requested information regarding the Services to enable the Customer to carry out data protection impact assessments or prior consultations with data protection authorities as required by law.

 12. General Provisions

-In case of any conflict, this DPA shall take precedence over the regulations of the Agreement.
+12.2.
+In case of any conflict, this DPA shall take precedence over the Agreement.
 Where individual provisions of this DPA are invalid or unenforceable, the validity and enforceability of the other provisions of this DPA shall not be affected.

 13. Parties to this DPA

+13.1.
 This DPA is an amendment to and forms part of the Agreement.
-Upon the incorporation of this DPA into the Agreement (i) Controller and Palo Alto Software are each a party to the Agreement are also each a party to this DPA, and to the Standard Contractual Clauses themselves.
+Controller and Palo Alto Software are each a party to the Agreement are also each a party to this DPA, and to the Standard Contractual Clauses themselves.

 Standard Contractual Clauses (Processors)